European shares retreat as Greek and telecoms stocks drop

 LONDON, June 24 European stock markets gave back some of the gains made earlier in the week as doubts returned on Wednesday over Greece's debt crisis and French telecoms shares slumped after Bouygues rejected a bid.

-Athens' benchmark ATG equity index, which had risen 15 percent in the past two days, fell 1.8 percent and the Greek bank index dropped 6.3 percent after a Greek official said Prime Minister Alexis Tsipras told associates that measures proposed by his government had not been accepted by creditors.
+Athens' benchmark ATG equity index, which had risen 15 percent in the last two days, fell 3.6 percent and the Greek bank index dropped 7.2 percent after a Greek official said Prime Minister Alexis Tsipras told associates that measures proposed by his government had not been accepted by creditors. .

 Greece's Syriza government had earlier expressed confidence that parliament would approve a debt deal with lenders, despite an angry reaction from some of its own lawmakers who accused it of caving in to pressure for more austerity.